fujitsu/controlled-vocabulary-designer/example-inputdata-creation/README.md

 ## How to generate
-### Case editing vocabulary and corpus
+### In the case of editing vocabulary and corpus
 1. Put domain_words.csv and domain_text.txt in mountdir/data/.
 (The examples of these files are shown near the bottom of this README.)
     - domain_words.csv
       - Column "用語名" is required and columns "代表語" through "用語の説明" are optional.
 It may have columns after column "用語の説明".
-      - Case generating an editing vocabulary from zero, it only needs to have column "用語名".
+      - In the case of generating an editing vocabulary from zero, it only needs to have column "用語名".
-      - Case expanding the editing vocabulary to a format to be read by CVD based on the existing editing vocabulary, the existing editing vocabulary may be used as it is.
+      - In the case of expanding the editing vocabulary to a format to be read by CVD based on the existing editing vocabulary, the existing editing vocabulary may be used as it is.
       - If it does not have column "代表語のURI", change setting of URI of mountdir/src/config.json to the URI of the controlled vocabulary.
 Default settings of URI is "http\://sampleVocab/", and if left at the default, the representative URIs for each term is "http\://sampleVocab/1", "http\://sampleVocab/2", and so on.
         ```
         {